Wrangler Q-Racing Aces and Handicapping Information

 The Wrangler Q-Racing Aces, which made its debut in June 2010, consists of individuals who have been involved in American Quarter Horse and Thoroughbred racing as handicappers, racing writers and publicists.
-Martha Claussen, Jennifer Perkins, Denis Blake, John Hernandez, Jennifer Hancock and Jerry Shotenkirk were selected as representatives by AQHA.
+Martha Claussen, Denis Blake, John Hernandez, Jennifer Hancock, Jonathan Horowitz and Jerry Shotenkirk were selected as representatives by AQHA.
 The major goals of the Wrangler Q-Racing Aces program are to promote the sport, provide fan education services and help to develop new fan bases.

 Their visits to racetracks involve free educational opportunities and promotions, including handicapping seminars, paddock previews, racing handouts and tip sheets, giveaway items, betting vouchers and one-on-one handicapping help.